Goodbye goodwill as European firms pay high price for M&A

 ALARM BELLS

-Automotives, metals, banks and insurance sectors were amongst those with the highest share of companies with a market capitalization below 90 percent of the book value of equity.
+Automotives, metals, banks and insurance sectors were amongst those with the highest share of companies with a market capitalisation below 90 percent of the book value of equity.

 Marc Hayn, Houlihan Lokey's managing director, told Reuters public relations may be partly to blame.